irfankamboh/DeepShip/README.txt

 # DeepShip

-keeping in view the limitation of file size and space on github directory, a part of dataset could be uploaded on this repository.
-The remaining part can be downloaded by sending the email to mirfan@mail.nwpu.edu.cn

 DeepShip offers an opportunity to train and evaluate the performance of different algorithms, and to identify their strengths and weakness.
 The advantage of this dataset is that it is recorded in the real world sea environment in different seasons and sea conditions.
 Along with vessels signals, recorded signals also have natural background noise, marine mammal noise and noise of any other human initiated activity.
 This dataset consists of 47 hours and 04 minutes of real world underwater recordings of 265 different ships belong